Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Details of the fit

 The voltage fluctuation $V(t) = V_L - V_R$ is then known.
 To estimate the photon counts from the voltage, we need to determine the function $f(V(t))$ in equation \ref{SIeq:photon-fit}.
 To obtain this, we measure the photon emission as a function of applied bias voltage (Fig.~\ref{figSI:photonVsVoltage}) and fit the curve with an equation,

 where $C$, $B$, $k$ and $V_0$ are fit parameters for the piecewise exponential function.

 Finally, from the values of $f(V(t))$ and $i(t)$, the emission from PMJ can be fit with the equation \ref{SIeq:photon-fit} with a factor $A$.
-The fit obtained for different sets of the fitting parameters are shown in Fig.~\ref{figSI:model-fit}.
+The fit obtained for different sets of the fitting parameters is shown in Fig.~\ref{figSI:model-fit}.